Design System

 1

-Get buy-in from stakeholders to allocate resources to building and maintaining the system
+Advocated for stakeholder buy-in to secure resources necessary for building and maintaining a scalable system

 2